freemann350/MikroKontrol/README.md

     - Wireguard
     - More if time allows

+Notes:
-The app contains little to no JS, so it is extremely server-side, expect delays on endpoint communication
+- The app contains little to no JS, so it is extremely server-side, expect delays on endpoint communication
+- The configuration provided is very simple, if time allows, there will be a custom json box to allow a more advanced configuration of the endpoints